 Faber, through the earpiece, tries to figure out what’s going on.
 Montag stands around dazed that this is happening to him.

 Faber realizes what’s up and advises Montag to run.
 Meanwhile Beatty has flicked his igniter and is admiring the beauty of the fire.
 Man is drawn to flame, he says, because it is perpetual motion; it is the one thing man always wanted to invent but never did.
 Fire will rid him of his burdens – like Montag.

-Beatty insists that Guy burn his entire house himself, with a flame thrower.
+Beatty insists that Montag burn his entire house himself, with a flame thrower.

-Faber again suggests that Guy run away, but he responds (aloud, which is not so smart) that he can’t because of the Hound.
+Faber again suggests that Montag run away, but he responds (aloud, which is not so smart) that he can’t because of the Hound.